Racopokemon/ImageSort/README.md

     * Also allow redo steps
 * Filter label
   * **Show how many images are there in each category**
-  * Show here a big exit button
+  * Show here a big exit button on hover
 * New file formats?
   * Video support
     * Hopefully not too hard since javafx should be a media library